-By signing this form, you do not give up any of your legal rights and you do not release the study doctor, participating institutions, or anyone else from their legal and professional duties.
-If you become ill or physically injured as a result of participation in this study, medical treatment will be provided at no additional cost to you.
-The costs of your medical treatment will be paid by your provincial medical plan and/or by the study sponsors.
+By signing this form, you do not give up any of their legal rights and you do not release the study doctor, participating institutions, or anyone else from their legal and professional duties.
+If they become ill or physically injured as a result of participation in this study, medical treatment will be provided at no additional cost to you.
+The costs of their medical treatment will be paid by their provincial medical plan and/or by the study sponsors.